| Read Time: 4 minutes | Marriage

 Benefits of Common Law Marriage in Texas

 Common law marriage (or informal marriage) is a legal mechanism for a couple to access marital rights without a formal ceremony.
 Both heterosexual and homosexual couples may have a common law marriage.
-In Texas, the two parties must: Agree to be a married couple, Live together in Texas as a married couple, and Represent to others that they are...
+In Texas, the two parties must: The law does not require you to live together for a set time before you can have a common law marriage....

 Continue Reading